palantir/atlasdb/docs/source/miscellaneous/doc/adr/0011-retry-long-running-locks-via-blockingtimeoutexception.md

 Accepted

+Note that this decision applies only to locks that were taken out via the legacy (V1) lock service.
+We have since implemented an asynchronous lock service which is used for all transactional locks; blocking timeouts are not relevant there.

 ## Context

 Our implementation of AtlasDB clients and the TimeLock server were interacting in ways that were causing the TimeLock